tidbyt/tidbyt.dev/docs/04_publish/02_publishing_apps.md

 ### 2. Clone the community repo to your local machine

-### 3. Install Go if it is not already installed

-- Enter `go version` to check if it is already installed.
-- If not, download it here: https://go.dev/doc/install
-- You may need to restart your Terminal after installing so that the Go install path is recognized.

-### 4. Install Make if it is not already installed

-- Enter `make --v` to check if it is already installed.

-### 5. Generate the app template files
+### 3. Create your app

-- Run `make app` via the terminal
+- Run `pixlet create` via the terminal

 This should be run from the 'community' repo folder on your local machine.
-(The folder containing the Makefile.)
 You will be prompted for the relevant information about your app and the required files and folders will be generated.

 ```
-$ make app
+$ pixlet create
 Name (what do you want to call your app?): Tides
 Summary (what's the short and sweet of what this app does?): Tide charts
 Description (what's the long form of what this app does?): Daily tide charts for your location.